Openly builds the future – why true innovation does not wait for demand

 “You are solving a problem* that does not exist.” - Dietmar Eberle 2023

 What is touted as sustainable in the construction industry today often crosses the line into ridiculousness.
-Institutional investors for sustainable real estate projects are much rarer in practice than in presentations.
+Institutional investors for sustainable real estate projects are much less common in practice than in presentations.
 In reality, returns take precedence over all other criteria.
-This was confirmed by VoC discussions with over 100 institutional investors.
+This was confirmed by VoC (Voice of the Customer) discussions with over 100 institutional investors.

 ESG reduction paths are often limited to portfolio adjustments and the replacement of fossil fuel heating systems.
 Profound renovations remain rare.
 In Switzerland, over a million buildings are still heated with fossil fuels, and the renovation rate for multi-family homes is around 1% (i.e., 100 years).